Justice Howard

 Justice Howard (born in San Francisco, California) is an American photographer whose work includes shooting erotica, pin-up and celebrities.
 Her work has appeared in over 50 hardcover books and in thousands of magazines including Vogue Paris, Esquire, Easyriders, Playboy, Cosmopolitan, People, In Touch Weekly, Skin Two, and a 25-page spread in Bound by Ink, as well as being displayed in over 60 art gallery exhibits and numerous museum shows.
 She has also been featured in DankLook's "On Women in Black and White Fine Art Photography."
 Her photography features themes of female empowerment, freedom, and inner strength.
-She was previously a model before "graduating to photography" and training under a master German photographer.
+She was previously a model before "graduating to photography" and training under a German master photographer.
 Her work has been compared to that of Annie Leibovitz and Herb Ritts.

 Photography

 Howard is credited as the last photographer to capture living photographs of country musician Waylon Jennings before his death in 2002.
 The photoshoot was arranged by ex-Hells Angels President Sonny Barger, a mutual friend of both Howard and Jennings, and took place just before a performance by the singer at the New Orleans casino in Las Vegas about four months prior to his death.
 Howard has also shot many other musicians including Dave Navarro, Marilyn Manson, Billy Idol, Willie Nelson, Steve Jones, Estelle Asmodelle and Dick Dale, as well as pin-up icon and cult classic actress Mamie Van Doren, then in her 70s.
 The Lord Balfour Hotel in Miami, Florida, showcases 64 of her images in 30-foot wall murals, and has rugs designed from her photographs.
 Tattoo Bar in Washington DC, which while not owned by Howard, is filled with her art.
 She was rated one of the top 10 tattoo photographers in the world by Rank My Tattoos and in 2013 released a Lady Ink calendar, which has been described as the "glamour calendar with a downtown edge".
 She has had over 25 calendars to her credit.

 Her first camera was a Pentax Spotmatic II that was very basic, followed by a Nikon camera that Howard "fell in love with".
 She started out as primarily a fetish photographer at a time when fetish photography was not yet well known, before moving on to incorporate other styles into her work.
 Howard's work has been described as "more modern works of art than mere photographs", and is known internationally.
 Her portfolio includes over two million images, and one of her collector-owned fine art photographs was appraised at $40,000.